Marker Logo

 Mile Post 42 Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, April 30, 2023
+Photographed by Darren Jefferson Clay, April 30, 2023

 2. Mile Post 42 Marker

 36° 4.517′ N, 87° 23.332′ W. Marker is in Dickson, Tennessee, in Dickson County.
-Marker is on Frank Clement Place west of Center Avenue (Tennessee Route 48), on the left when traveling west.
+It is on Frank Clement Place west of Center Avenue (Tennessee Route 48), on the left when traveling west.
 The marker is in front of the Clement Railroad Hotel Museum.
 Touch for map.
 Marker is at or near this postal address: 100 Frank Clement Pl, Dickson TN 37055, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Frank Goad Clement (here, next to this marker); Craig Morgan (here, next to this marker); Francis Craig (a few steps from this marker); Civil War Railroad (a few steps from this marker); John Rich (a few steps from this marker); First National Bank (about 300 feet away, measured in a direct line); War Memorial Building (about 600 feet away); Dickson, Tennessee,100 Years 1899-1999 (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Frank Goad Clement (here, next to this marker); Craig Morgan (here, next to this marker); Francis Craig (a few steps from this marker); Civil War Railroad (a few steps from this marker); John Rich (a few steps from this marker); First National Bank (about 300 feet away, measured in a direct line); War Memorial Building (about 600 feet away); Dickson, Tennessee,100 Years 1899-1999 (about 700 feet away).
 Touch for a list and map of all markers in Dickson.

 Related marker.
 Click here for another marker that is related to this marker.
 Old CWT Marker Near This Location also titled “Mile Post 42"